-On 26th of June 2018 at 10:00 BST, Nexmo will disable support of legacy TLSv1 and TLSv1.1 protocols.
+On the 10th of July 2018 at 10:00 BST, Nexmo will disable support of legacy TLSv1 and TLSv1.1 protocols for one hour (to facilitate detection of legacy API clients) before permanently disabling legacy TLSv1 and TLSv1.1 support on August 7 at 10:00 BST.
 Vulnerabilities within these TLS versions are serious and, left unaddressed, put organizations at risk of being breached.
 The only supported encryption protocol for HTTPS connections will be TLSv1.2.
 All API requests and all web requests to the Nexmo Dashboard using legacy TLS protocols will be rejected.

 We will disable legacy TLS protocols in two stages:

-After the initial one-hour shutdown on June 26, we will temporarily restore support for TLSv1 and TLSv1.1 for a period of two weeks in order to mitigate adverse impact to your business and assist with your transition.
+After the initial one-hour shutdown on 10th of July, we will temporarily restore support for TLSv1 and TLSv1.1 for a period of four weeks in order to mitigate adverse impact to your business and assist with your transition.

 Verifying TLSv1.2 Support